 - Home gym lifters with only a small room in their house, or with limited space in their garage or basement.

 - Certain commercial settings, such as personal training studios, physical therapy offices and many other places that I’ll cover below.
 The G12 is one of the two Force USA all-in-one models designed specifically for this type of commercial use.

 In a lifter’s utopia, everyone would have dedicated gym equipment instead of an all-in-one gym.
 You obviously get more out of dedicated equipment since it’s designed for a single purpose.
 Whereas, equipment companies sometimes need to make slight design compromises on all-in-one exercise stations to ensure all components fit together and function properly…

 …For example, a dedicated power rack has a deeper space to squat inside, with uprights protecting you in both the front and back.
 In comparison, the G12’s power rack uses just the uprights in the front.
 Similarly, it’s easier to get into a reclined seated position on a dedicated 45 degree leg press machine compared to laying flat on the G12’s vertical leg press; plus, you can load on more weight.

 However, we don’t live in a utopia.
 As such, there’s plenty of reasons why buying separate equipment doesn’t make sense for a lot of people.
-Limited space, budget and convenience are the big ones — You get these 3 major benefits as a trade-off when you get an all-in-one like the Monster G12 instead of dedicated equipment.
+Limited space, budget and convenience are the big ones — You get these 3 major benefits as a trade-off when you get an all-in-one like the Force USA G12 instead of dedicated equipment.

 You still get the most important benefits and capabilities of specialized equipment.
 You lose out on the marginal benefits.
 But you also get a more space-efficient, budget friendly and convenient solution.